 4.2.8.
 Type 8 - ICMP code

-Defines a list of {operation, value} pairs used to match the code field of an ICMP packet.
+Defines a list of {operator, value} pairs used to match the code field of an ICMP packet.
+This list is encoded using the numeric operator format defined in Section 4.2.3.
 Values are encoded using a single byte.